justanothersynth/naurasjabari-website/README.md

 ### Vercel

 This project utilizes edge functions that run on Vercel.
-To deploy them, do the following:
+To deploy them, run the following:

 ```bash
 cd packages/vercel